 USS Albany Holds Change of Command

-The Los Angeles-class attack submarine USS Albany (SSN 753) conducted a change of command at Naval Station Norfolk, Oct.
-30.
+The Los Angeles-class fast attack submarine USS Albany (SSN 753) conducted a change of command at Naval Station Norfolk, Jan.
+6.

 Cmdr.
-Richard McCandless relieved Cmdr.
-Mathias Vorachek as commanding officer of Albany.
+Jonathan Padgett relieved Cmdr.
+Richard McCandless as commanding officer of Albany.

 Fast-attack submarines are multi-mission platforms enabling five of the six Navy maritime strategy core capabilities - sea control, power projection, forward presence, maritime security and deterrence.
 They are designed to excel in anti-submarine warfare, anti-ship warfare, strike warfare, special operations, intelligence, surveillance and reconnaissance, irregular warfare and mine warfare.
 Fast-attack submarines project power ashore with special operations forces and Tomahawk cruise missiles in the prevention or preparation of regional crises.

 The Los Angeles-class submarine is 360 feet long and 33 feet wide, and weighs about 6,900 tons when submerged.
 Underwater, it can reach speeds in excess of 25 knots.